unrealwork/atsd-use-cases/Solutions/docker/README.md

 ### Linux Container Monitoring

--   Collect cpu, memory, I/O, volume, and network statistics from Docker hosts and containers.
+-   Collect CPU, memory, I/O, volume, and network statistics from Docker hosts and containers.
 -   Correlate container utilization with OS-level usage for triage and diagnostics.
 -   Instantly visualize data with built-in, real-time host and container dashboards.
 -   Automatically build service dashboards using image and container labels.